wjakob/nanobind/docs/api_cmake.rst

 .. cmake:command:: nanobind_add_backend

-   Build a *backend module*: a Python module that contains the compiled nanobind backend and serves it to extensions built in *split mode*.
-This is the same command that the official ``nanobind-backend`` wheel uses.
+   Build a *backend module*: a Python module that contains the compiled nanobind backend and serves it to extensions built in :ref:`split mode
+   <split-mode>`.
+This is the same command that the official
+   ``nanobind-backend`` wheel uses.
 Projects that need a custom backend module (unusual toolchain, vendoring, version pinning, custom domain) build one with two extra lines: